rsm-gh/akbl/README.md

-Alienware-KBL is not anymore under development.
-You can either use the [functional stable branch](https://github.com/rsm-gh/alienware-kbl/tree/stable), or finish this branch and create a new project.
+**Alienware-KBL is not anymore under development.
+You can either use the [functional stable branch](https://github.com/rsm-gh/alienware-kbl/tree/stable), or finish this branch and create a new project.**

+# About

 For me this branch is the future of `alienware-kbl`.
 A really cool branch with lots of new code ideas and implementations.
 It makes me feel sad to suddendly stopped coding outside of my job.